 But what if you require a system that provides channels with high dynamic range and anti-aliasing capabilities, but much higher sample rates on other channels?
 Please see the section in this article about Hybrid ADC technology.

-For years now engineers have faced a difficult choice between delta-sigma ADCs (analog to digital converters) and SAR ADCs (successive approximation).
+For years engineers are facing a difficult choice between delta-sigma ADCs (analog to digital converters) and SAR ADCs (successive approximation).

 |SAR ADCs||Delta Sigma ADCs|

 |Usually limited to 16-bit resolution||Much higher 24-bit resolution|

 |Handle square waves without ringing/overshoot||Ideal for sinusoidal/natural waveforms|

 |No built-in AAF||Square waves cause ringing|